dy1z/docs/content/docs/configuration/functions.md

 description: "Programatically configure Maizzle by using other Node.js packages or writing your own custom functions"
 ---

-# Config Functions
+# Config Variables and Functions

-Since Maizzle is fully configured in JavaScript, you can programatically set options or make data available to your Templates.
+Since Maizzle is fully configured in JavaScript, you can programatically set config options and make data available to your Templates.

 ## Variables